 Recipes using Buttermilk

 - 1 cup milk

-- 1 Tbsp lemon juice (or white vinegar)
+- 1 Tablespoon lemon juice or white vinegar

 - In a measuring cup, add one cup of regular milk and 1 tablespoon of lemon juice or white vinegar.
 Stir and let the mixture sit for about 10 minutes.